Updated July 29, 2019

 #5 – When and where will your group meet?

 Your meeting location and schedules are crucial to the long-term success of your group.
-Having a decent meeting space and accommodating your members schedules is important.
+Having a decent meeting space and accommodating the schedules of your members is important.
 Every group has its own needs depending on its focus, what kind of response it gets and the members’ availability.

-A number of the tech groups I’ve been to meet once a month, such as on the first Tuesday of the month or something similar.
-Having this predictable schedule helps newcomers to plan more easily.
+A number of the tech groups I’ve been to meet once a month, such as the first Tuesday of the month or something similar.
+Having a predictable schedule helps newcomers to plan more easily and helps with promotion.
 The single meeting per month is partly because the organizers are bogged down with jobs, families and other things and partly because there are plenty of groups to choose from and the organizers and members need time to attend the others as they can, too.

-The bi-weekly schedule I chose for my group was important because I wanted people to have as many chances to attend as possible.
-The alternating presentations and dinners meant that I only had one presentation meeting a month to prepare for and was able to relax every other meeting.
+I started with a bi-weekly schedule for my group because I wanted people to have as many chances to attend as possible.
+Alternating between presentations and dinners meant that I only had one presentation meeting a month to prepare for and was able to relax every other meeting.
 I soon had a nice, regular schedule mapped out months in advance.
-I try to find places that are comfortable and reasonably priced since some of our members are unemployed or otherwise on fixed budgets.
+I tried to find places that were comfortable and reasonably priced since some of our members are unemployed or otherwise on fixed budgets.
 Our dinner meetings are meant to be heavy on conversation so I also try to find places where the atmosphere isn’t too loud.

 As for more formal meeting spaces, free is obviously best if you can do it.
 If you’re hosting a meetup through your company or school, you might have meeting space there.
 My group started out using the local public library which offers free meeting space for non-profits, which we are.